HOW TO BECOME A BUSINESS ANALYST (2023 Guide)

 To learn more about your work habits and interests, expect questions such as:

-What sets you apart from other Business Analysts that we’re interviewing for this position?
+Question: What qualities set you apart from other Business Analysts who might interview for this position?

 In your role, you may be regularly leading teams/projects and interacting with stakeholders.
 Leadership and communication are two essential skills to thrive as a Business Analyst.